atetz/atetz.github.io/posts/webdesign.md

 But there was also a feeling lingering.
 I wanted something more minimalistic....
 When I was a teen my "hobby" used to be designing websites.
 Designing a template in a graphic program, slicing it up in 1px images and using HTML + CSS2.
 Nowadays we have HTML5 and CSS3.
 I heard great stories about grid and flexbox.
-Which meant the days of fighting divs is long gone..
+Which meant the days of fighting `<div>` are long gone..

 So I decided I'd roll my own.
 With the help of some usefull libraries:
 - PicoCSS for a out of the box CSS that gives me a nice set of defaults to work with